hugoTheVoidBoy/Docker-Talkers/README.md

 Docker makes an environment that everyone in the team can easily access to code.
 > I familiarized myself with using Docker container of a ros:foxy image in an easily accessed and monitored Linux environment with ROS2 Foxy distro setup to run my Autonomous RC.

 Providing Docker is successfully installed.
-> - Bash
+This Bash can be used in the Window terminal to create and setup the Doker container:

 > - docker run -it -v <path_to_repo>/Docker-Talkers/src/:/Docker-Talkers/src/ --name f1tenth_lab1 ros:foxy 					#to set up ros:foxy environment in the repo path
 > - docker start f1tenth_lab1           	#if previously turned off
 > - docker exec -it f1tenth /bin/bash